Nagulraj/Simulating-a-container-terminal-using-SimPy/README.md

-# Simulating-a-container-terminal-using-SimPy

-Container Terminal Simulation
+# Simulating a Container Terminal Using SimPy

-Description:
+## Description

 This Python script simulates the operations of a container terminal using the SimPy library.
-It models the arrival of vessels, their berthing, unloading of containers by cranes, and transportation of containers by trucks.

-Dependencies:

-SimPy
-How to Run:

-Install the required dependency:

-Bash
+The simulation models key terminal operations including:

+- **Vessel Arrivals:** Vessels arrive at the terminal with inter-arrival times that follow an exponential distribution.
+- **Berthing:** Vessels berth at available slots.
+If no berths are free, vessels wait in a queue.
+- **Unloading:** Quay cranes unload containers from vessels.
+The cranes operate independently but may be limited by availability.
+- **Transportation:** Trucks transport containers from cranes to the terminal’s yard.

+## Dependencies

+- **SimPy**: A discrete-event simulation library for Python.

+To install SimPy, run:

     pip install simpy

+## How to Run

+1. **Clone the repository** (if applicable):

+        git clone <repository_url>

+2. **Navigate to the project directory**:

+        cd <project_directory>

-Run the main script:
+3. **Run the main script**:

-Bash
         python main.py

-Output:
+## Output

-The script prints log messages to the console, detailing vessel arrivals, berthing, departures, container unloading, and truck transports.
+The script will print log messages to the console detailing:

-Note:
+- Vessel arrivals
+- Berthing assignments
+- Crane operations (unloading containers)
+- Truck transport operations

+## Notes

-This is a basic simulation model.
+- This is a basic simulation model intended for demonstration purposes.
+It includes fundamental features such as vessel handling, crane operations, and truck logistics.
+- To modify the simulation parameters (e.g., number of berths, cranes, trucks, or container quantities), edit the `ContainerTerminal` class or relevant sections in the script.

+## Files

+- **`main.py`**: The main script to run the simulation.
+- **`container_terminal.py`**: Contains the `ContainerTerminal` class.
+- **`vessel.py`**: Contains the `Vessel` class.
+- **`logger.py`**: Provides logging functionality for the simulation.